Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning: Experiments

 \subsection{Ablation Study}

-We empirically show the effectiveness of the cross-domain and aggregate-domain losses, as shown in Table~\ref{table.ablation_study}~\footnote{The models are pretrained on Subtitles, Law, EUbookshop, Europarl, IT, and GlobalVoices datasets and then finetuned on a Medical dataset.}.
+We empirically show the effectiveness of the cross-domain and aggregated meta-train losses, as shown in Table~\ref{table.ablation_study}~\footnote{The models are pretrained on Subtitles, Law, EUbookshop, Europarl, IT, and GlobalVoices datasets and then finetuned on a Medical dataset.}.
 First, compared to \toolnameMeta that does not use any of the two losses, incorporating the cross-domain loss improves the average BLEU score by 0.21.
 The cross-domain loss acts as a regularization function that prevents the model to overfit during the finetuning stage.
-Second, the aggregate-domain loss, another critical component of our model, allows the model to utilize the aggregate-domain knowledge in the finetuning stage.
+Second, the aggregated meta-train loss, another critical component of our model, allows the model to utilize the high-resource domain knowledge in the finetuning stage.
 This also improves the average BLEU score by 0.37 from \toolnameMeta.
-Lastly, combining both cross-domain and aggregate-domain losses significantly enhance the result in both directions of translation ($En \leftrightarrow De$), indicating that they are complementary to each other.
+Lastly, combining both cross-domain and aggregated meta-train losses significantly enhance the result in both directions of translation ($En \leftrightarrow De$), indicating that they are complementary to each other.